WebAssembly/gc/proposals/gc/waml/README.md

 ### Polymorphism

-Polymorphism requires the use of `eqref` as a universal representation for any value of variable type.
-It use
+Polymorphism requires the use of `anyref` as a universal representation for any value of variable type.
+In fact, the compiler uses `(ref eq)` (non-null `eqref`, called `eqnnref` in this doc), in order to allow direct comparisons for implementing equality on any type without an additional down cast.

 References returned from a generic function call are cast back to their concrete type when that type is known at the call site.